gregm18/HiCinBoRGH/README.md

 Once this is complete and you run the program, HiCinBoRGH will ask you for a line of parameters that HiCinBoRGH will use for its chromatin loop detection process.

-Here is the list of parameters in order:
+Here is the list of parameters in order of entry:
 ```bash
 <mcool_file> <start_chr> <end_chr> <resolution> <p_value> <norm> <dog/doh> <comparison to mustache>
 ```